dikshita-git/P-M-Test/README.md

 echo "# Check the number of running processes" ps -ef --no-headers | wc -l
 ```
+It lists the running processes and since its a huge output so for convenience with no headers and making a word count to help us see the number oflines.

 #### 5. Check the system's uptime and load average